 Mr. Reese litigates consumer and antitrust cases as class actions and on behalf of individual clients.
 Prior to entering private practice in 2000, Mr. Reese served as an assistant district attorney at the Manhattan District Attorney's Office where he served as a trial attorney prosecuting both violent and white-collar crime.

 Mr. Reese and his firm frequently work with non-profit groups to address deceptive marketing and advertising.
-For example, Mr. Reese and his firm are currently co-lead counsel with the Center for Science in the Public Interest (“CSPI”) in several matters, including In re Glaceau Vitaminwater Marketing and Sales Practices Litigation.
-Mr. Reese and his firm also frequently work with Public Justice, among other non-profit consumer advocacy groups.
+For example, Mr. Reese and his firm are currently co-lead counsel with the Center for Science in the Public Interest ("CSPI") in several matters, including, Mantikas v.
+Kellogg Company and Worth v.
+CVS Pharmacy Inc. Mr. Reese and his firm also frequently work with Public Justice among other non-profit consumer advocacy groups.

 Achievements by Mr. Reese on behalf of consumers span a wide array of actions.
 For example, in Yoo v.
 Wendy’s International Inc., Mr. Reese was appointed class counsel by the court and commended on achieving a settlement that eliminated trans fat from a popular food source.
 See Yoo v.
 Wendy’s Int’l Inc., No. 07-CV-04515-FMC (JCx) (C.D.
 Cal.
 2007) (stating that counsel “has conducted the litigation and achieved the Settlement with skill, perseverance and diligent advocacy”).
 In Chin v.
 RCN Corporation, Mr. Reese was appointed class counsel and commended by the court for stopping RCN’s practice of throttling its Internet customers through adverse network management practices.
 See Chin v.
 RCN Corp., No. 08-CV-7349(RJS)(KNF), 2010 WL 3958794, 2010 U.S. Dist.
 LEXIS 96302 (S.D.N.Y.
 Sept.
 8, 2010).

 Other recent victories by Mr. Reese and his firm in which they served as court appointed lead counsel include a $6.4 million settlement in Wong v.
-Alacer Corp., case no. CGC-12-519221 (San Francisco Superior Court) for consumers who bought the Emergen-C dietary supplement and a $6.1 million settlement in Howerton v.
-Cargill, Inc. case no. 13-CV-00336 (D. Hawaii) for consumers who bought Truvia branded sweetener; and, a $25 million settlement for mortgage borrowers in Huyer v.
+Alacer Corp., case no. CGC-12-519221 (San Francisco Superior Court) for consumers who bought the Emergen-C dietary supplement; a $6.1 million settlement in Howerton v.
+Cargill, Inc., case no. 13-CV-00336 (D. Hawaii) for consumers who bought Truvia branded sweetener; and, a $25 million settlement for mortgage borrowers in Huyer v.
 WellsFargo.

 Mr. Reese is a frequent lecturer on issues of food litigation and class actions.
 Recently, Mr. Reese has been a guest speaker for the Union Internationale des Advocats in Porto, Portugal and Verona, Italy; on a panel with a member from Federal Trade Commission at the Food and Drug Law Institute in Washington, D.C.; a guest speaker at the Perrin Conference Annual Food Litigation in Chicago; and, a guest speaker at the University of California, Los Angeles (UCLA) Resnick Food Litigation Conference.

-Mr. Reese is also an adjunct professor at Brooklyn Law School where he most recently taught a course entitled "The Law of Class Actions and Other Aggregate Litigation".
+Mr. Reese is also an adjunct professor at Brooklyn Law School where he teaches "The Law of Class Actions and Other Aggregate Litigation" and "Food Law."